huggingface/blog/education.md

 ## 🤗 **Education for Educators**

 <aside>
-🗣️ We want to empower educators with tools and offer collaborative spaces where students can build ML using open-source technologies and state-of-the-art ML models.
+🗣️We want to empower educators with tools and offer collaborative spaces where students can build ML using open-source technologies and state-of-the-art ML models.

 </aside>